 This 12-week free program is meant to engage underrepresented members of our community with an opportunity to explore the creative art of storytelling through documentary media production.
-We hope to empower the stories and experiences of BIPOC (Black, Indigenous, and people of color), traditionally underserved community members, and low-income or working-class residents of San José and Santa Clara County.
+We hope to empower the stories and experiences of BIPOC (Black, Indigenous, and people of color), traditionally underrepresented community members, and low-income or working-class residents of San José and Santa Clara County.

 Participants will be encouraged to research an issue of personal and community relevance, receive mentoring through the process of documentary filmmaking, and will leave the program will a fully produced short documentary about their chosen topic.